kschuler/ling001/resources/language-journal-assignment.md

 - Participate in a linguistics research experiment via SONA
 - Conduct your own linguistics experiment.
 Analyze existing data or conduct an experiment with your family or friends
 - Read a research article on a linguistics topic that interests you
-- Browse the language log blog at Penn for interesting articles
+- Browse the [language log](https://languagelog.ldc.upenn.edu/nll/) at Penn for interesting ideas
 - Attend a talk or event related to language at Penn
 - Any creative idea you have!
 Feel free to include diagrams, sound clips, or figures if it will help make your point.